kntrl-auth/kntrl-auth-server/Readme.md

 ## 🔒 License

-This repo includes clients for Kntrl authentication server, examples of usage distributed under MIT license.
+This repo includes clients for the Kntrl authentication server, examples of usage distributed under MIT license.
 You can do whatever you want with this.

-Self-hosted Kntrl server (that you download from releases page) is proprietary, you're not allowed to modify or sell it;
+The self-hosted Kntrl server (which you download from releases page) is proprietary, you're not allowed to modify or sell it;
-you can use it for any kind of software, but you are not allowed to use it for Software as a Service.
+you can use it for any kind of software, but you are not allowed to provide it as Software as a Service.

 #### Is the app sources available anywhere?